Posted: Tue 5th Jan 2021

 One in five adults in the UK want to start a business in 2021 – but 12% aren't sure where to start.

-While over a third (37%) of all adults think it's easier to start a business now than it was 10 years ago, many require early-stage support to turn their idea into a reality.
+While over a third (37%) of all adults think it's easier to start a business now than it was 10 years ago, many need early-stage support to turn their idea into a reality.

 Aside from the 12% who don't know where to begin, 19% say they need more training before taking the plunge.
 A further 8% say they're putting off their plans until things become more certain.